 For a selected Lot on Plan or adjoining Lots on Plan in Queensland:

-A map displays the different levels of ground cover for the season and the year selected by the user and the percentage area for each cover levels.
+A map displays the different levels of ground cover for the month and the year selected by the user and the percentage area for each cover levels.

 A map display the different levels of the lowest ground cover for each satellite pixel in the selected Lot (or Lots) on Plan since the early 1980s.